 Jay ClaytonSr Policy Advisor & Of Counsel

-As Chairman of the SEC, Mr. Clayton focused on modernizing the regulation and oversight of our equity and fixed income markets, concentrating on the interests of investors, obtained the highest (FY2020) and second highest (FY2019) financial remedies and, importantly, returned $3.5 billion to harmed investors.
+During Mr. Clayton’s tenure, the Division of Enforcement, again focusing on the interests of investors, obtained the highest (FY2020) and second highest (FY2019) financial remedies and, importantly, returned $3.5 billion to harmed investors.
 Mr. Clayton and his senior leadership team made diversity, inclusion and opportunity a daily priority throughout the organization.
-These efforts included the Commission’s first Diversity and Inclusion Strategic Plan and focus by the Commission’s Advisory Committees on diversity, inclusion and opportunity in the financial industry.
+These efforts included adoption of the Commission’s first Diversity and Inclusion Strategic Plan and an increased focus by the Commission’s Advisory Committees on diversity, inclusion and opportunity in the financial industry.

 Mr. Clayton also advised a number of individuals in connection with their public and private investments as well as succession and transition matters.

 A summary of Mr. Clayton’s work at Sullivan & Cromwell is available here.

 - Apollo Global Management, Non-Executive Chair (2020- )

 - American Express Company, Board of Directors (2021- )

 - University of Pennsylvania, Adjunct Professor, Joint Appointment in the Wharton School of Business and the Carey Law School (2009-2016, 2020- )

 - Board of Trustees, Lehigh University (2020- )

 - Advisory Committees/Boards of various private companies in the technology and financial services industries